Miscellaneous tax queries

 Q. I own my own house, which I plan to sell later this year, and a flat which I rent out.
 The flat is currently managed by a letting agent, but I'd like my son to move in at a reduced rent as he does not earn much.
 What are the tax implications?

 Our experts say: If you sell your main home, you won't have to pay tax on any gain you make.
 As the flat will remain your property, with your son paying a discounted rent, you'll still have to pay tax on that rental income.
-The amount you pay will be based on your marginal tax rate - if you're a basic-rate taxpayer (20%), beware that any extra income your earn could push into the higher-rate (40%) tax bracket.
+The amount you pay will be based on your marginal tax rate - if you're a basic-rate taxpayer (20%), beware that any extra income your earn could push you into the higher-rate (40%) tax bracket.

 If you sell the flat it will be liable for capital gains tax as it is not your main home.